 Introduction

-The world in now traversing a global health crisis, which made governments everywhere take unprecedented actions to try and stop the spread of the SARS-CoV-2 virus.
-These actions included closing borders to ground and air travel, closing schools and universities, closing shopping malls, closing production and manufacturing lines, and requiring people to practice social distancing including quarantine and shelter in place practices.
-Companies in numerous countries were required to change their work procedures to safeguard the health of their employees,led t and move to a full mode of remote work and work-from-home settings.
-Many hi-tech companies allowed their employees to work from home occasionally, but it was extremely rare to find companies that fully and continuously worked in this mode.
-It Companies are not the only ones that are adapting the ways they operate;, the education and higher education systems also closed their gates and moved to remote learning.
-The entire global health sector is changing as doctors and nurses need to protect themselves and continue and provide healthcare remotely to quarantined and infected people.
-This abrupt change demanded organizations to adapt and create ways and means to allow their employees and students to continue to work and learn.
-The current coronavirus crisis accelerated significantly the adoption of digital technologies to allow the mass mode of ‘remote life’ (working, learning and interacting), and allow people to work, meet, communicate, collaborate, learn and access information.
-Organizations are experiencing a lightning speed digital transformation through the adoption and implementation of advanced technologies.
-The accelerated pace of implementing digital technologies and allowing different modes of work is also advancing more rapidly the “future of work” and its changes that many scholars, analysts and influencers write about, and this paper focuses on in the context of labor unions by this accelerated transition in the workplace.
+The world is currently traversing a global health crisis that has forced governments everywhere to take unprecedented actions in an attempt to stop the spread of the SARS-CoV-2 virus.
+These actions have included closing borders to ground and air travel, closing schools and universities, shopping malls, production and manufacturing facilities, and requiring people to practice social distancing, including quarantine and shelter-in-place practices.
+Companies in numerous countries have been required to change their work procedures to safeguard the health of their employees, which has often led to remote work and work from home.
+Although many hi-tech companies had previously allowed employees to work from home occasionally, it was extremely rare to find companies to operate fully and continuously in this mode.

+Companies are not the only ones modifying how they operate; educational institutions have also closed their gates and shifted to remote learning.
+The entire global health sector is also changing as doctors and nurses are forced to protect themselves and to provide healthcare remotely to quarantined and infected people.
+This abrupt change has demanded organizations to adapt and create ways for their employees and students to continue to work and learn.
+The current coronavirus crisis has significantly accelerated the adoption of digital technologies to allow “remote life” en masse (i.e., working, learning, and interacting) so that people can continue to work, meet, communicate, collaborate, learn, and access information.
+Organizations are experiencing an extremely rapid digital transformation through the adoption and implementation of advanced technologies.
+The accelerated pace of implementing digital technologies and allowing different modes of work has also advanced the “future of work” more rapidly than anticipated, and these changes have attracted the attention of many scholars, analysts, and influencers.
+In this context, we focus herein on how labor unions are being affected by this accelerated transition in the workplace.

-There is an extensive scholarly writing - in fields of labor studies, sociology and labor law - about platform capitalism and the way it is intertwined with the gig economy.
-Gig economy has been so far perceived as the next thing at the labor market, as a transitional phase, kind of a 'grace period', from the current state in the a fully dogitilized economy.
-However, the Covid-19 pandemic and its social distancing requirements are affecting heavily the gig economy [1], which are based on the interpersonal interactions mediated by a digital platform.
-Ride sharing platforms such as Uber and Lyft are experiencing a drastic decrease in use [2].
-In some countries the ride sharing platforms have decided to stop operating in order to help stop the spread of the virus [3], and in other places governments have banned ride sharing [4].
-The current crisis has highlighted the risks and insecurities for those who work for the gig platforms and rely on them as their main source of livelihood [5, 6].
-But, on the other hand there are gig economy platforms that are experiencing a significant increase in the demand for work and employees.
-The social distancing measures and mass closure of businesses have pushed people to massively use delivery services [7].
+Extensive scholarly writing in fields of labor studies, sociology, and labor law has focused on platform capitalism and how it is intertwined with the gig economy.
+The gig economy is expected to be the next evolution in the labor market and to be a transitional phase, or a type of “grace period,” from the current economy to a fully digitalized economy.
+However, the Covid-19 pandemic and the accompanying social distancing requirements are heavily affecting the gig economy [1], which is based on the interpersonal interactions mediated by a digital platform.
+For example, ride-sharing platforms such as Uber and Lyft are experiencing a drastic decrease in use [2].
+In some countries, ride-sharing platforms have ceased operations altogether to help stop the spread of the virus [3] and, in other places, governments have banned ride sharing [4].
+The Covid-19 crisis has highlighted the risks and insecurities for those who work via gig platforms and rely on them as their main source of income [5, 6].
+However, some gig economy platforms are experiencing a significant increase in the demand for work and employees.
+For example, the social distancing measures and the mass closure of businesses have forced people to use delivery services on a massive scale [7].